How to Find Musical Theatre Auditions in 2026

 This is your go to top priority for submitting.
 Trust me when I say this, you need a profile on Actors Access and you should be submitting on it as often as possible.
 If you have an agent then they use the sister side called Breakdown Express.
 If you want an agent then you need this profile set up and built out to even be considered for representation so start now.

 This is where you can self submit for any union and non union contracts all over the country.
 It’s honestly the new open call.
+Pay for the full annual subscription.

-📝 Pro Tip: Start with a free account, explore what’s posted, and upgrade to the annual membership when you're ready to submit consistently.
+Pro Tip: Start with a free account, explore what’s posted, and upgrade to the annual membership when you're ready to submit consistently.

 2. Backstage

-Backstage is a powerhouse for non-union jobs, self-submission projects, and additional work like:
+Backstage is a powerhouse for non union jobs, self submission projects, and additional work like:

 • Cruise lines